-Erik Anders Nelson, PE, SE
+Erik Anders Nelson

 Erik has been working in the engineering and construction industry since 1996 and started Structures Workshop in 2008.
 He has helped design over 1000 structures ranging in scale from small houses to baseball stadiums and high rises.